hadronomy/brain/Expose wsl to the network.md

 3. Open `Hyper-V`.
 4. Connect to local.
 5. Click  `Manage virtual switchs` button of the right panel.
 6. Create a new virtual switch as `External`.
-For
+7. Create or edit

 ## Resources